Georges Bizimana: Bishop

 On 7 December 2013 Pope Francis appointed him Coadjutor Bishop of Bubanza, Burundi.
 He was consecrated and installed at Bubanza Stadium, in Bubanza, Burundi on 1 March 2014.
 The Principal Consecrator was Bishop Gervais Banshimiyubusa, Bishop of Ngozi assisted by Archbishop Evariste Ngoyagoye, Archbishop of Bujumbura and Archbishop Simon Ntamwana, Archbishop of Gitega.

 On 17 December 2019 The Holy Father appointed him as the Bishop of the Roman Catholic Diocese of Ngonzi, Burundi.
 He was installed there on 25 January 2020.
 On 1 April 2023 Pope Francis accepted the age-related retirement request submitted by Bishop Jean Ntagwarara from the pastoral care of the Catholic Diocese of Rubanza in Burundi.
 On the same day The Pope appointed Bishop Georges Bizimana of Ngozi as Apostolic Administrator of Bubanza, Burundi until such a time when a suitable bishop is found.
+His administratorship at Bubanza ceased on 5 April 2025.